zoontek/react-native-permissions/README.md

 ### iOS Notes

 * Permission type `bluetooth` represents the status of the `CBPeripheralManager`.
-Don't use this if only need `CBCentralManager`
+Don't use this if only need `CBCentralManager`.
 * Permission type `location` accepts a second parameter for `request()` and `check()`; the second parameter is a string, either `always` or `whenInUse` (default).
 * Permission type `notification` accepts a second parameter for `request()`.
 The second parameter is an array with the desired alert types.
 Any combination of `alert`, `badge` and `sound` (default requests all three).
-* If you are not requesting mediaLibrary then you can remove MediaPlayer.framework from the xcode project
+* If you are not requesting mediaLibrary then you can remove MediaPlayer.framework from the xcode project.

 ```js
 // example